ppkhanhs/wedding-rental-web/README.md

 * SQL Server as the backend database
 * RESTful API design
 * DTOs and ViewModels (optional, for cleaner data handling)

+## Credit and tools

+* .NET Core SDK 6.0 or later
+* Entity Framework Core
+* Swagger for API documentation
+* Visual Studio or VS Code
+* Microsoft SQL Server (or LocalDB for development)